What is the Tensile Strength of Concrete? Explained in 1-minute.

 Thu 26th Jun 2025 by ilyas

 Usually many practitioners focus on the compressive capacity of concrete.
-The tension capacity is usually ignored for design capacity purposes since it is significantly lower and also presents a very brittle failure.
+The tension capacity is usually ignored for design capacity purposes since it is significantly lower AND presents a very brittle failure.

 However, the concrete tensile capacity can be useful for analysing crack widths as well as checking the "cracked" moment capacity of the concrete alone (without any steel reinforcement).